lavollmer/countries/README.md

             </div>
           )}``

+8. CSS Styling of the Country Card - I was trying to style the country card component to match the design requirements.
+I found that after some altering of the padding, adding the image with object cover and stretching the image for responsive design allowed for optimal use.
+9. Filtering of Countries - Filtering of countries was somewhat challenging because I had never worked on a filter through an API before.
+I realized that when I fetched the data, I was able to also update a state variable with country information.
+I wrapped the nav bar with the dropdown options in a handleFilterChange function.
+When someone selected the filter, it would create an event target value and update accordingly.

 ### Useful resources

 - [Vite Start Guide](https://vite.dev/guide/) - This is helped me install Vite with ReactJS for my project.